xaratustrah/rest_api_examples/README.md

 # rest_api_examples

-Some examples for REST API
+Some examples for reading values from REST API interface